Qiskit/RFCs/0000-new_pulse_drawer.md

 In the new implementation, the style sheet feature is leveraged to reduce the required amount of code to generate good visualization and will provide Qiskit users with several predefined style sheets.

 ## Motivation
-In conventional pulse drawer this may be minimum amount of code to generate readable pulse visualization.
+In the conventional pulse drawer, the minimum amount of code to generate a readable pulse visualization is:
 ```python
 pulse_drawer(
     my_sched,